stlab/better-code/better-code/src/chapter-2-contracts.md

 doc comments.
-Others, like the invariant that the members of `PairArray` have the same length, are purely part of its implementation, and should be encoded in ordinary comments addressed privately to the implementor/maintainer of the code.
+Others, like the invariant that the members of `PairArray` have the same length, are purely part of its implementation, and should be encoded in ordinary comments addressed privately to the maintainer of the code.
 Note that you can have both: `PairArray` *also* has a public invariant that its `count` is non-negative.
 We'll get to why this particular invariant is not explicitlty documented in a moment…